Rongze Lu, PhD, an assistant professor in the Department of Neurological Surgery at UCSF

 Research Interests: Immunotherapy, tumor microenvironment, cross-talk between cancer cells and immune cells

-Dr. Lu’s research is focused on investigating the molecular mechanisms of immune suppression and evasion in brain-tumor microenvironment with the goal of developing novel immunotherapeutics for brain cancer.
-Her previous research has identified that protein phosphatase 2A (PP2A) regulates immune suppression in T cells in multiple tumor models including brain tumor.
-Based on those findings, a Phase II trial of PP2A inhibitor is ongoing at the National Cancer Institute (NCI) for recurrent glioblastoma.
+Dr. Lu’s research centers on elucidating the molecular mechanisms of immune suppression and evasion in the brain tumor microenvironment, with the overarching goal of developing novel immunotherapeutic strategies for brain cancer.
+Her team was among the first to identify protein phosphatase 2A (PP2A) as a critical regulator of anti-tumor immunity across multiple tumor models, including brain tumors.
+This discovery provided the foundation for a Phase I/II clinical trial of a PP2A inhibitor currently underway at the National Cancer Institute (NCI) for patients with recurrent glioblastoma.

 PhD, Beckman Research Institute, City of Hope